 As we move forward through 2021, we are kicking off a new blog series called Where are They Now?

-In 2014, Christian joined Vista’s post-secondary transition program, Discover, to help him develop his skills to live independently.
-After graduating from the Discover Program in 2018, Christian decided to remain along to the Connecticut shoreline and now receives select services from Vista through our Engage Program.
-Christian spoke to us about his Vista journey so far.
+In 2015, Becca was first introduced to Vista when she attended our summer program for young adults, Exploring Independence.
+Becca went on to join Vista’s adult transition program, Discover, to develop her skills to live independently.
+Last year, Becca graduated from the Discover Program, moved into her own apartment, and now receives select services from Vista through our Engage Program.
+Becca spoke to us about her Vista journey so far.

 Where do you live and who do you live with?